SugarDarius/anzen/README.md

 ## Synchronous validations

 The factory do not supports async validations.
-As required by the [Standard Schema](https://github.com/standard-schema/standard-schema) common interface.
+As required by the [Standard Schema](https://github.com/standard-schema/standard-schema) common interface we should avoid it.
 In the context of a route handler it's not necessary.

 If you define an async validation then the route handler will throw an error.
 It's the only case where an error is thrown.